 Oktoberfest Events

 Don’t let the name confuse you; though it may be September, Oktoberfest is back in full force this month.
-(Fun fact: The original festival in Germany was moved from October to September in the late 1800’s because the weather was better.)
-We’ve gathered all the Oktoberfest celebrations throughout the region here, so you have all your stops in one place.
-Grab those lederhosen and dirndl dresses and get ready to hoist a heavy glass in the air.
+(Fun fact: The original festival in Germany was moved from October to September in the late 1800s because the weather was better.)
+Greater Des Moines has you covered with multiple Oktoberfest events.
+Head to the Des Moines Biergarten in Water Works Park, Adventureland, or even The District at Prairie Trail in Ankeny, the newest home of Des Moines Oktoberfest.
+Dust off those lederhosen and dirndl dresses and get ready to hoist a heavy glass in the air.
 Prost!

 Sleepy Hollow Renaissance Faire

 Take in Fall Faire the first three weekends in September at Sleepy Hollow Sports Park, Iowa’s only permanent Renaissance Village.
 The Renaissance Faire brings guests back to a time when Kings and Queens ruled the land.
 Embrace the theme and come dressed in your Renaissance best; whether that’s as a Knight or even a Viking (or you know, shorts and a T-shirt).
 Experience entertainment all weekend long including jousting, street dancing, juggling, and so much more.
 Plus, after hours is 21+ with a special show and beverages from the bar.
-Tickets are $16 if you purchase in advance, $20 at the gate, or you can get a season pass for $35.
+Tickets are $25, or you can get a season pass for $55.